John Hutson: Open letter to President Bush of September 7, 2004

-On September 7, 2004 Hutson and seven other retired officers wrote an open letter to President Bush expressing their concern over the number of allegations of abuse of prisoners in U.S. military custody.
+On September 7, 2004, Hutson and seven other retired officers wrote an open letter to President Bush expressing their concern over the number of allegations of abuse of prisoners in U.S. military custody.
 In it they wrote:

-January 2005 Congressional testimony
+January 2005 congressional testimony

 In January 2005, Dean Hutson, along with Yale Law School dean Harold Koh, testified before the U.S. Senate Judiciary Committee in opposition to the appointment of Alberto Gonzales as attorney general of the United States, because of his alleged role in attempting to provide legal guidance to the U.S. military justifying abusive interrogation practices, including that the War on Terror "renders obsolete" and "renders quaint" aspects of the Geneva Conventions.

 In November 2005, his activities led the NHCLU to name Hutson their recipient of that year's Bill of Rights Award; Hutson had previously been the featured speaker at the 2004 annual meeting of that organization.

-July 14, 2005 Congressional testimony
+July 2005 congressional testimony

-Hutson testified before the Senate Armed Services Personnel Subcommittee, offering his opinion on the detention of "unlawful combatants".
+Hutson testified before the Senate Armed Services Personnel Subcommittee on July 14, 2005, offering his opinion on the detention of "unlawful combatants".

-Hutson said that he had been an early supporter of trial by military commission — provided those military commissions were conducted fairly.
+Hutson said that he had been an early supporter of trial by military commission—provided those military commissions were conducted fairly.
 But he thought that the proposed process was flawed, and there had been too long a delay.
 In his prepared statement he argued that the captives should face charges before Military Courts Martial.
 And he argued that if they were to be convicted, they should be convicted using a high standard of proof.

 He also argued that the captives who were not charged should not be held indefinitely.

 Scalia recusal

-On March 28, 2006 Hutson, and five other retired officers, called on US Supreme Court Justice Antonin Scalia to recuse himself from considering Hamdan v.
+On March 28, 2006, Hutson, and five other retired officers, called on US Supreme Court Justice Antonin Scalia to recuse himself from considering Hamdan v.
 Rumsfeld.

-On March 27, 2006 comments Scalia had made on the Guantanamo detainees and whether they were entitled to the protections of the Geneva Conventions were widely republished.
+On March 27, 2006, comments Scalia had made on the Guantanamo detainees and whether they were entitled to the protections of the Geneva Conventions were widely republished.

 The officers felt that Scalia's comments showed he had already prejudged the merits of Hamdan's case before hearing the arguments in court.

 The Washington Post observed that while a Justice was required to recuse himself or herself when they had a conflict of interest, the decision as to whether recusal was necessary was left to the discretion of the Justice in question.

-July 2006 Congressional testimony
+July 2006 congressional testimony

-The Boston Globe reported on July 11, 2006 that Hutson was scheduled to testify before the House and Senate Armed Services Committees.
+The Boston Globe reported on July 11, 2006, that Hutson was scheduled to testify before the House and Senate Armed Services Committees.

 The Globe reported, at length, comments Hutson had made regarding a memo from Deputy Secretary of Defense Gordon R. England telling Armed Forces personnel to comply with the Geneva Conventions in its treatment of captives: "It kind of takes the wind out of the sails of people who say the Congress should simply authorize what the president had done in his original order.
 I'd like to see something coming of the CIA or Negroponte similarly."